Chief privacy officer: History

 In the United States, the position of chief privacy officer was first established at consumer database marketing company Acxiom in 1991 with the appointment of Jennifer Barrett as CPO.
 The role operated in obscurity until August 1999 when the Internet advertising technology firm AllAdvantage appointed privacy lawyer Ray Everett to the first Internet-era instance of the role.
 This started a trend that quickly spread among major corporations, both offline and online.
 The role of the Chief Privacy Officer was solidified within the U.S. corporate world in November 2000 with the naming of Harriet Pearson as Chief Privacy Officer for IBM Corporation.
 That event prompted one influential analyst to declare, "the chief privacy officer is a trend whose time has come."

 By 2001, the non-profit research organization Privacy and American Business reported that a significant number of Fortune 500 firms had appointed senior executives with the title or role of Chief Privacy Officer.
 The growth of the Chief Privacy Officer trend was further fueled by the European Union's passage in the late 1990s of data privacy laws and regulations that included a requirement for all corporations to have an individual designated to be accountable for privacy compliance.

 By 2002, the position of Chief Privacy Officer and similar privacy-related management positions were sufficiently widespread to support the creation of professional societies and trade associations to promote training and certification programs.
 In 2002 the largest of these organizations, the Privacy Officers Association and the Association of Corporate Privacy Officers, merged to form the International Association of Privacy Officers, which was later renamed the International Association of Privacy Professionals (IAPP).
 The IAPP holds several conferences and training seminars each year around the world, hosting association members from major global corporations and government agencies, with executives seeking certification programs in privacy management practices.
 In 2019, it reportedly had more than 50,000 members globally, which its leadership attributed to companies' responses to new laws like the GDPR.

+In addition to developments in the private sector, public agencies in the United States have also begun appointing Chief Privacy Officers.
+By 2022, 21 U.S. state governments had established the role, compared to only 12 in 2019.
+These roles vary by state.
+For example, New York's CPO focuses on improving digital service experience, while Indiana's emphasizes legal compliance, and Utah's functions as a cabinet-level position confirmed by the state senate.
+Across many states, CPOs collaborate closely with chief information security officers (CISOs) and chief data officers (CDOs) to balance innovation, data use, and citizen privacy.
+The trend reflects a broader shift in government toward integrating privacy as part of digital trust and risk management frameworks rather than treating it solely as a compliance obligation.